yahya09206/BrawnzyInfoPage/README.md

 This app is everyone who doesn't like to carry around obnoxious notebooks just to track their workouts/progress.
 Brawnzy handles all of that for you.

-If you're out of town and don't know the area too well but still want to get a workout at the gym, the nearme feature will search for gyms around the area that you're in.
+If you're out of town and don't know the area too well but still want to get a workout, the nearme feature will search for gyms around you based on your location.

 ---------------------------------------------
 Future updates